brianhouse/art_and_code/units/6_glitch/lecture.md

 99
 ```

-In fact, `range()` also takes a _third_ parameter, skip, which defines how much is increased each time.
+In fact, `range()` also takes a _third_ argument, skip, which defines how much is increased each time.
 For example, the following will do the same thing as above, but increment by 10:

 ```py
 for i in range(0, 100, 10):